 We construct the pipeline diagram as shown in Figure~\ref{fig:pipeline}.
 As mentioned in \S\ref{subsubsec:memory_resource}, since we need to store the $K$ and $V$ values after the linear operators, there is an implicit synchronization point between the $q$/$k$/$v$ operator and the latter SDP and FFN parts.
 The computation of them cannot be overlapped.
 Notice the $q$/$k$/$v$ operator can be performed in parallel since they do not have any dependencies.
-After the $k$ and $v$ have been fully calculated, the latter computation of SDP and FFN can be greatly overlapped, since they do not need to wait for all the results to perform the next operator, and the results of the previous operator can be directly streamed into the next operator as input.
+After $k$ and $v$ have been fully calculated, the subsequent computations of SDP and FFN can be greatly overlapped.
+This is because these operations do not need to wait for all the results to perform the next operation.
+The results of the previous operation can be directly streamed into the next operation as input.
 Moreover, since different Transformer layers share the same architecture, their computation can also be overlapped without waiting for the result of the previous layer.

 Suppose the Transformer model has $N$ layers in total.
 Since we have $C$ layers on one FPGA, it needs to iterate $N/C$ times to process the whole model.
 We can calculate the latency of different stages, and the overall latency is the maximum latency of these stages (which defines the initiation interval of the pipeline) times the number of iterations, i.e.,